 Where to stay in Suffolk

 There are lots of great places to stay in Suffolk.
-If you want a relaxing countryside retreat, then Seckford Hall near Woodbridge is beautiful.
+If you want a relaxing countryside retreat, then The Marquis at Upper Layham or Seckford Hall near Woodbridge are beautiful.
 If you want to be close to a city centre, then try out the Salthouse Harbour Hotel in Ipswich, complete with huge brass free standing baths.
 If you want a traditional English pub stay, with a touch of comfort then The Black Lion in Long Melford could be for you.
 If you want ye olde English style with timbered beams and four poster beds, then Lavenham (The Swan or Lavenham Priory) will be right up your street.
 And finally, if you do want to be beside the seaside with a good pint never far away, then The Swan at Southwold (owned by the local Adnam’s brewery) is a top choice.

 Things to do in Suffolk